Manufacturing Engineering Technology - Microelectronic Manufacturing, Associate of Applied Science

 Program Learning Outcomes

-1. Apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve well-defined problems engineering problems appropriate to the discipline of microelectronics and MicroElectroMechanical Systems (MEMS).
+1. Apply knowledge, techniques, skills and modern tools of mathematics, science, engineering, and technology to solve well-defined problems engineering problems appropriate to the discipline of microelectronic manufacturing (MEMS).

-2. Design solutions for well-defined technical problems and assist with the engineering design of systems, components, or processes appropriate to the discipline of microelectronics and MEMS.
+2. Design solutions for well-defined technical problems and assist with the engineering design of systems, components, or processes appropriate to the discipline of microelectronics (MEMS).

 3. Apply written, oral, and graphical communication in well-defined technical and non-technical environments; and an ability to identify and use appropriate technical literature.